pryxnsu/pryxnsu/README.md

-talks to computers using code;
+talks to computers in code;